RitreshGirdhar/IOT-DeviceMonitoring/README.md

 # IOT-DeviceMonitoring
-Sample application to capture Events from IOT devices and monitors it through ELK.
+Sample application to capture Events from IOT devices and monitors it through ELK or store it in events-store or some time-series database for further processing.

+Here i am taking very basic example of weather temperature capturing city wise.
+You could use it for any another event capturing.

 Idea of this application is to give you enough idea to set up your own message broker and device-monitoring.